jcdcmn/red-light-therapy/README.md

 ## Summary

 It turns out that if the light intensity on the skin is the same as the NovoThor, at between 15 and 20mW/cm2, then 60 seconds at each 45 degree angle is equivalent to 20% of a standard 12-minute NovoThor session.

+## Pull Requests

+Spotted a way to improve this estimation?
+Pull requests welcome.